daniyalmohammed/daniyalmohammed/README.md

 I am **Daniyal Mohammed**, student and interested in Software Engineering.

-- 🎓 Computational Mathematics at the University of Waterloo, Class of 2026
+- 🎓 Data Science at the University of Waterloo, Class of 2026
-- 📚 Interested in Algorithms, Game Theory and Data Science
+- 📚 Interested in Algorithms, Game Theory and Machine Learning
 - 🏀 Hobbies: Basketball, Writing, Travelling
 - 🏆 Hack the North 2022 Winner (Project SeeHawk), Created Quillow, book management app on the App Store